anonwins/tsf-permissions-aix/README.md

 1. import aix to AI2 project
 2. drag into screen to enable

-    that's it. you can check the manifest in your apk @ https://www.sisik.eu/apk-tool
+    that's it. you can check your apk's manifest @ https://www.sisik.eu/apk-tool

 ## How to build from scratch